morrisyoung/eQTL_v4_script/README.md

 ==============================================
 ==============================================

-The pipeline for genotype QC and LD pruning:
+## The pipeline for genotype QC and LD pruning

 As I may use different LD threshold (currently 0.5 for R^2) and the association threshold (currently 0.5 for R^2, the same with previous one) in the future, and there is hard drive usage issue, I record the procedure here.